-This is a story from another autism mom, as she told it to me.
+Using essential oils to help with autism is a story from a fellow autism mom, as she told it to me.
 She tells about how she used essential oils for helping with autism issues in her family.
 Our experience in autismland has been similar.
 Let me preface her story by saying that this is what works for her child.
 As with everything in autism, what works for one child with autism may not work for another child with autism.

 I was first introduced to EOs a few years ago and I thought, “These people are hippies and are a bit crazy!”
 As it turned out, I was the one who was crazy not to start using EOs with my severely autistic child.
-Sometimes what we consider off the wall is exactly what is needed to help our children, and there are minimal side effects.
-A natural approach is always a great place to start; it also helps to have an open mind to unconventional therapies.
+Sometimes what we consider off the wall is exactly what is needed to help our children with minimal side effects.
+A natural approach is always a great place to start as is having an open mind to unconventional therapies.
 Autism has a habit of introducing you to things you never knew existed.

 The first oil we tried was peppermint.
 My daughter had a high fever.
 Since she won’t take medications, I used peppermint as a fever reducer.
 To my surprise, it worked!
 In a pinch, I put a drop right on her forehead.
 What is ideal is to have a roller bottle with a mixture of the peppermint oil and a carrier oil like fractionated coconut oil.
 You can then rub this mixture on the forehead or the back of the neck.